Your Blood Sugar is Important

 The Impact on Society

-We are feeding kids soda, juice, fast food, fried food and so many other highly addictive foods that cause their blood sugar to skyrocket and crash, and cause oxidative stress.
+We are feeding people soda, juice, fast food, highly processed foods, and so many other highly addictive foods that cause their blood sugar to skyrocket and crash, and cause oxidative stress on a nearly constant basis.

-This can put excess stress on the child’s pancreas, brain, heart, or even other major organs like the kidneys.
-Perhaps sugar on its own might not be able to cause a major rise obesity and its many other related complications.
+This can put excess stress on your pancreas, brain, heart, or even other major organs like the kidneys.
+Perhaps sugar on its own might not be able to cause a major rise obesity and other chronic illnesses, but when combined with the myriad other common inflammatory foods, its a recipe for disaster for our health.

 The Sum of The Toxins are Worse than Its Parts